imightbeamy/buzzerbot9000/how_to.md

 So now that you have an LED turning on and off, open up config.json, and change `buzzer_pin` to the **physical pin** number that your LED is connected to.
 If you used the tutorial I mentioned above, your number is 11.
-Otherwise you can use this handy digram, or count from the top left.
+Otherwise you can use [this handy digram](http://www.abluestar.com/blog/wp-content/uploads/2013/02/Raspberry-Pi-GPIO-Layout-Revision-1-e1347664808358.png) to figure it out.

-TODO add link to digram.
+The numbers in the circles are the physical pin numbers.

 Then, run [`node test.js`](test.js) and your LED should turn on for 2 seconds, and then turn off.